robinbryce/rkvst-public-notary-example/README.md

 # SvelteKit demo: An RKVST platform integration & use of NFT Storage.

+## Where can I see it ?

+On our favourite svelte hosting provider, vercel at this link [rkvst-public-notary-example.vercel.app](https://rkvst-public-notary-example.vercel.app/)

+(Please note this is subject to rate limits)

+## What is this demo about ?

+For the [Svelte Hackathon](https://hack.sveltesociety.dev/) we thought it would be great to show of how easy it is to build powerful integrations with Svelte Kit, and how the [RKVST Developer API's](https://www.rkvst.com/developers/) slot easily in to any web application.
+We use [NFT.Storage](https://nft.storage/) as a handy place to keep our receipts for this demo.

+This demo show cases an up coming feature on the RKVST platform which enables off line and independently verifiable "proof of posting"  for records stored in the RKVST.
+This is part of our commitment to solving problems with software supply chain integrity.
+We recently showcased this at an [IETF hackathon](https://www.rkvst.com/press_releases/rkvst-showcases-supply-chain-integrity-transparency-and-trust-implementation-at-ietf-116-hackathon/)

+These receipts are verifiable using standard ethereum tools or, if you prefer the convenience, our [open source tool](https://github.com/rkvst/rkvst-receipt-scitt)

+But once you have a receipt where do you put it ?
+In this demo we put it in IPFS.

 ## What is the RKVST ?

 From our [developer docs](https://www.rkvst.com/developers/)